 - Google Scholar

-Google Scholar is a Google search engine for scholarly literature that includes journal articles, books and web sites.
-Not a library purchased database but good for browsing wide cotent to get an idea of the research on a certain topic.
+Google Scholar is a search engine for scholarly literature that includes journal articles, books and web sites.
+Good for browsing wide content to get an idea of the research on a certain topic.

-A source of full text highly academic articles for business and management, search in the Business & Management field.
+A source of highly academic articles for business and management, search in the Business and Management field.

 Key business journals

-Use the useful e-journals link on the Library home page if you need to search for the files to an electronic journal.
+Use the E-journals link on the Library home page if you need to search for the files to an electronic journal.